Colo-ReID: Discriminative Representation Embedding with Meta-learning for Colonoscopic Polyp Re-Identification: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{olonoscopic} polyp re-identification (Polyp ReID) aims to match a specific polyp in a large gallery with different cameras and locations, the task of which has been studied intensively due to its practical significance in the prevention and treatment of colorectal cancer (CRC) in computer-aided diagnostics~\cite{xiang2023learning2}.
+\IEEEPARstart{C}{olonoscopic} polyp re-identification (Polyp ReID) aims to match a specific polyp in a large gallery with different cameras and locations, the task of which has been studied intensively due to its practical significance in the prevention and treatment of colorectal cancer (CRC) in computer-aided diagnostics.
 As the gold standard for CRC screening, colonoscopies can significantly reduce the risk of death from CRC by early detection of tumors and removal of precancerous lesions~\cite{xu2022deep}.
-In essence, missed diagnosis of adenoma may lead to tumor progression, thereby delaying treatment.
-Inspired by this, physicians are alerted to pay attention to the possible presence of previously identified polyps in the nearby area when the polyps are successfully re-identified, which give rise to the birth of Polyp ReID task.
-The procedure of Polyp ReID task is shown in Fig.~\ref{fig1_pre}.
-With the development of deep convolution neural networks and the availability of video re-identification datasets, video retrieval methods have achieved remarkable performance in a supervised or unsupervised manner~\cite{gabeur2020multi,huang2021cross,feng2019spatio, xiang2023deep,xiang2020unsupervised1,xiang2020multi}, where a model is trained and tested on different splits of the same dataset.
+In essence, most large-size polyps cannot be removed during the first procedure.
+Consequently, missed diagnosis of adenoma may lead to tumor progression, thereby delaying treatment.
+Inspired by this, physicians are alerted to pay attention to the possible presence of previously identified polyps in the nearby area when the polyps are successfully re-identified, which gives rise to the birth of Polyp ReID task, as illustrated in Fig.~\ref{fig1_pre}.

+With the development of deep convolution neural networks and the availability of video re-identification datasets, video retrieval methods have achieved remarkable performance in a supervised or unsupervised manner~\cite{xiang2023deep}, where a model is trained and tested on different splits of the same dataset.
 However, in practice, manually labelling a diverse set of pairwise polyp area data is time-consuming and labor-intensive when directly deploying the polyp ReID system to new hospital settings~\cite{chen2023colo}.
 During the intensive annotation process, medical doctors need to associate a colonoscopic polyp across different cameras, which is a difficult and laborious process as colonoscopic polyp data might exhibit very different appearances when captured by different cameras.
-As a promoted task in medical community, there is also increasing concern over data safety and ethical issues, which makes collection of large-scale polyp datasets extremely difficult~\cite{xiang2023less, xiang2020unsupervised,xiang2021rethinking,xiang2022rethinking}.